ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 JSONPath expressions apply to JSON values in the same way as XPath expressions are used in combination with an XML document.
-JSONPath uses `$` to refer to the root node of the argument, similar to XPath's `/` at the front.
+JSONPath uses `$` to refer to the root node of the query argument, similar to XPath's `/` at the front.

 JSONPath expressions move further down the hierarchy using *dot notation*